Founders Board of Directors

-Carolee Brakewood is a 20-year resident of Port Chester and the mother of two children in the Port Chester Schools.
-A certified music teacher with degrees from Northwestern University and Indiana University-Bloomington, Carolee works for the Port Chester Council for the Arts teaching music to Kindergartners, and maintains a private instrumental studio in her home.
-Carolee also directs the Rye Town Community Band, and is currently in her 8th year as a Trustee on the Port Chester Board of Education.
+Carolee Brakewood is a certified music teacher with degrees from Northwestern University and Indiana University-Bloomington.
+She is employed by the Port Chester Council for the Arts teaching music to Kindergartners and maintains a private instrumental studio in her home.
+She also offers private college counseling services to families throughout the Northeast.
+Carolee served for nine years as a Trustee on the Port Chester Board of Education, and is the current Secretary for the Port Chester Historical Society.
 She assisted the Warners in forging connections with the school district in the earliest stages of 5 Steps to Five.

 Emily graduated with a Bachelor of Science degree in Elementary Education from Florida State University and later obtained her Master’s Degree in Reading Education from Florida Atlantic University.
 After graduating from college she taught third grade in the public school system for six years after which she accepted a position as a visiting professor in the Department of Teaching and Learning at Florida Atlantic University.
 Emily held this position for three years before moving to New York City with her husband.
 Once in the city she taught at Little Learning, a private pre-school promoting early childhood literacy, until the birth of her first child and subsequent move to Rye.
 Since moving to Rye, Emily has served as both the Co-Chair and the Chair of the Early Childhood Center preschool Parent/Teacher Association and holds a position as well on the ECC Council.